 - All horses will be subject to a drug test on the day of the Challenge.

-- All horses are still considered to be in the care of the Rescue and will be checked at least once a month by a MHARF representative to ensure the health and safety of the animal.
+- All horses are still considered to be in the care of the Rescue and trainers will be expected to provide updates to MHARF at least once a month to ensure the health and safety of the animal.

-- Upon completion of the Challenge, any horses not adopted out will be returned to the Rescue, unless other arrangements are made.
+- Upon completion of the Challenge, any horses not adopted out will be returned to the MHARF, unless other arrangements are made.